Park Ji-ah (actress, born 1977)

-Biography and career
+Early life

 Park Ji-ah started her career in 1998 in theatre plays.
 She has performed in stage plays and musicals such as Blood and Seed, Daughters of Igalia, Elephant Song, Mokship, and Build Simcheongjeon.

+Career

 In 2021, she signed with Jannabi Entertainment and worked in her first drama Beyond Evil.
 The following year she had a supporting role in drama Our Blues, portraying the role of Hye-ja, a woman who takes care of her autistic granddaughter.
 The role was very well-received.
 Park Ji-ah said that she learned the Jeju dialect used in the role of a local haenyeo, and that many asked her if she was from Jeju.
 Later, she played the role of Park Seon-hwa in Link: Eat, Love, Kill.